grafana/metrictank/README.md

   So tenants could negatively impact the performance or availability for others.
 * no sharding/partitioning mechanism built into metrictank itself.
   Cassandra of course does this on the data storage level
-* master promotion is a manual process.
+* runtime master promotions (for clusters) are a manual process.
 * no computation locality:
   - we pull in (raw or pre-rolled-up) data first from cassandra
-  - then process/consolidate it in metrictank
+  - then process and possibly consolidate it further in metrictank
-  - further processing/aggregation can happen in Graphite.
+  - further processing/aggregation (averaging series together etc) can happen in Graphite.
   At a certain scale we will need to move the computation to the data, but we don't have that problem yet,
   though we do plan to move more of the graphite logic into metrictank and further develop graphite-ng.
 * many of the key datastructures need to be redesigned for better performance and lower GC pressure.